mijndert/blog/src/posts/life-is-too-short-for-a-slow-terminal.md

   - productivity
 ---

+> _Update: a reader sent some great pushback on how I measured "fast" here, and on a couple of my recommendations.
+I wrote a [follow-up](/posts/what-i-got-wrong-about-fast-terminals/) on benchmarking shells properly and where this post falls short._

 Practically all of my work happens inside a terminal.
 Git, kubectl, tmux, ssh'ing into a server, open practically the entire day.
 Something I use that much has to be fast.
 Any lag in opening a new tab, typing a character or hitting tab for a completion is something I feel hundreds of times a day.
 It's death by a thousand cuts.

 My shell starts in about 30 milliseconds: